Tulare, California: Higher education

 Tulare students have two local area community colleges from which to choose: College of the Sequoias in Tulare, and College of the Sequoias in nearby Visalia.
 College of the Sequoias new Tulare Center for Agriculture and Technology campus, located on East Bardsley Ave in Tulare, opened in 2013.
 The Tulare Center is forecast to be a full 10,000 student college by 2040.

 Transportation

 Tulare is located on California's central corridor, State Route 99.
 State Routes 63 and 137 also serve the city.

 Air

 The City of Tulare owns and operates their own municipal airport, Mefford Field, which has an asphalt runway of 3,914 feet.
 60 private planes are currently based there.

 National/international commercial air service is available from: Fresno (1 hr), Bakersfield (1 hr.
 15 min.), as well as limited commercial service available from Visalia (15 min) and Porterville (40 min).

 Rail

 Tulare is located on the main line of the Union Pacific Railroad.

+Tulare was formerly a station stop on the Visalia District of the Atchison, Topeka and Santa Fe Railway.
+The rail line has since been removed and converted into a Rail trail.